davidaramant/the-ray-tracer-challenge/README.md

 Big problem here; the tests pass but the output looks horrible.
 I've narrowed it down to the `OverPoint` calculation in `Computations`.
 Using the shifted amount that the book uses, the large "spheres" that act as the walls of the scene have tons of visual artifacts.
 If that distance is made a lot larger they diminish.
 Not sure what on earth that's about.

 I don't know how to reason about why this is happening, so hopefully when planes are implemented in the next chapter the issue will magically go away...

+### Chapter 9 - Planes

+* No real surprises in the content of the chapter.
+I had to name the plane `XZPlane` since `System.Numerics.Plane` already exists and it would have been tedious to specify which one to use in every file.
+* I implemented the concept of rendering at a lower resolution and started down the path of making everything dynamically react to changes in the output resolution.
+Being able to move the camera around and change rendering quality at run time will be a bit tricky since the current rendering has to be interrupted.
+Updating the variables used in the current rendering pass would cause severe problems.
+* Spent some time trying to debug the visual artifacts from the previous chapter.
+I'm not sure where the resolution of a `float` is causing an issue but I refuse to change to `double` on both pragmatic and philosophical grounds (no fast ray tracer has to resort to `double`s).
+Switching the walls from incredibly distorted spheres to actual planes did clear it up, but when I moved the camera around a bit I did see them come back...